moesio-f/ufrpe-2021/DB/Elmasri-2015/Chapter-3.md

 > The **participation constraint** (a.k.a, **minimum cardinality constraint**) specifies whether the existence of an entity dependes on its being related to another entity via the relationship type.
 >
-> It can be either **total**, where every entity must participate in the must be in the relationship type, or **partial**, some part of the entities must ne i the relationship type.
+> It can be either **total**, where every entity must participate in the must be in the relationship type, or **partial**, some part of the entities must be in the relationship type.

 ### 3.4.4 Attributes of Relationship Types